 - High costs, diverted resources, little lasting value for callers: Handling nonemergency calls raises the costs of providing EMS and ED services and diverts scarce resources away from true emergencies, leading to longer response times.
 In addition, although those who respond to these cases can resolve the immediate problem(s), they lack the resources and knowledge to educate the individual about appropriate self-management and the many community-based resources (e.g., home health care, behavioral health services, public health clinics, substance abuse services) that could better address their needs in the future.

 Description of the Innovative ActivityMedStar uses a registered nurse (RN) in its 911 center to work with 911 callers who call with very low acuity calls to find more appropriate resources than an ambulance response to an ED.
-In addition, community paramedics provide in-home and telephone-based support to patients who (a) frequently call 911 or call 911 for low-acuity medical complaints, (b) are at risk for CHF-related readmission, (c) can be referred to monitored home care as opposed to observational admission, or (d) are at risk for hospice status revocation.
-The paramedics conduct an indepth medical assessment, develop a customized care plan based on that assessment, and periodically visit or telephone the patient and family to support them in following the plan (updated January 2013).
+In addition, mobile health care paramedics provide in-home and telephone-based support to patients who (a) frequently call 911 or call 911 for low-acuity medical complaints, (b) are at risk for CHF-related readmission, (c) can be referred to monitored home care as opposed to observational admission, or (d) are at risk for hospice status revocation.
+The paramedics conduct an indepth medical assessment, develop a customized care plan based on that assessment, and periodically visit or telephone the patient and family to support them in following the plan.
 Support generally continues until they can manage on their own.
 Key program elements are described below:

 - Identification of eligible individuals: MedStar identifies eligible individuals in various ways, including a pre-defined 911 call intake protocol, internal analysis (a monthly report lists those with 10 or more 911 calls in the past month) and referrals from ED case workers at local hospitals, other first-responder agencies, and MedStar employees working in the field.
-Currently, the program serves those who have called 911 at least 15 times in the past 90 days.
+Currently, the high-user program serves those who have called 911 at least 15 times in the past 90 days or who meet other criteria used by hospitals to identify and refer frequent ED users.
 (Those close to this threshold may be tagged as someone to monitor for enrollment at a later date.)
 For the CHF program, staff at local cardiac intensive care units (ICUs) identify and refer patients who are at risk for bounce-back to the ED within 30 days or who could benefit from ongoing support; these patients need not meet the 15-call threshold.
-Information provided in January 2013 indicates that in June 2012, MedStar added a 911 Nurse Triage program to the Patient Navigation program, using an RN in the communication center to receive low-acuity 911 calls and help navigate callers safely to a patient-centered medical home.
+In June 2012, MedStar added a 911 Nurse Triage program to the Patient Navigation program, using an RN in the communication center to receive low-acuity 911 calls and help navigate callers safely to a patient-centered medical home.

-- Brief enrollment visit: Anyone deemed eligible for the program receives a telephone call or visit from a community paramedic, either at home or in the hospital.
-The community paramedic explains the benefits of the program to the patient and his or her family members and other caregivers.
+- Brief enrollment visit: Anyone deemed eligible for the program receives a telephone call or visit from a mobile health care paramedic, either at home or in the hospital.
+The paramedic explains the benefits of the program to the patient and his or her family members and other caregivers.
 Those interested sign a consent form authorizing the sharing of relevant information with appropriate parties.

-- Indepth medical assessment: The community paramedic conducts a 1.5- to 2-hour in-home visit with the patient, family members, and caregivers.
+- Indepth medical assessment: The mobile health care paramedic conducts a 1.5- to 2-hour in-home visit with the patient, family members, and caregivers.
 The visit includes a full medical assessment, including checking vital signs, blood glucose levels, oxygen saturation levels, and other key indicators.
 During the visit, the paramedic reviews the following:

-- Current medication use, making note of any potential problems (e.g., taking two medicines for the same condition, potential drug–drug interactions) to be discussed with the prescribing physician(s).
+- Current medication use, making note of any potential problems (e.g., taking two or more medications for the same condition, potential drug–drug interactions) to be discussed with the prescribing physician(s).